risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 # Integration with Apache Superset

 Apache Superset is an open-source data exploration and data visualization software application.
-To connect Superset to an additional database, a Python database driver needs to be installed.
+A Python database driver must be installed to connect Superset to an additional database.

 This guide will go over how to:
 * Connect RisingWave to Superset.